A Cottage on Dartmoor: Production

 Dartmoor locations were used for exterior filming, while interior work was shot at Welwyn Studios near London.
 The three main actors were English (Baring), Swedish (Henning) and German (Schlettow).
 It was the only British film for Henning and Schlettow.

 A Cottage on Dartmoor uses flashback technique, opening with Joe's flight from prison before going back to reveal the core events which led to him being there.
 The action finally returns to the present and Joe's death, framing the historical with the current.

 The central cinema sequence in the film is noted for its reflection of the seminal transitional period in cinema history when the advent of talkies was revolutionising the industry but silent and talkie films still existed side by side.
 The first film on the bill at the cinema is a silent comedy, with full orchestral accompaniment, and the audience are shown laughing uproariously.
 When the main talkie feature begins, however, the audience falls into a state of stunned, emotionless silence.
 This has been interpreted as Asquith's own comment on the phenomenon.

 Writing in The New York Times in 2007, critic Dave Kehr surmised that "many filmmakers, Asquith apparently included, believed that silent storytelling had reached such a high level of refinement that mere chatter would never be enough to extinguish it."

-Reputation
+Legacy

-A Cottage on Dartmoor was released on DVD by Kino Films in the US in 2007, and in the UK by the British Film Institute in 2008, and was very positively received by critics.
+A Cottage on Dartmoor has yet to be released in its original part-talkie form.
+A mute version of the sound print was released without its original soundtrack on DVD by Kino Films in the US in 2007.
+In place of the original sound, a modern piano score has been added which bears no resemblance to the original synchronized score.
+The same DVD was released in the UK by the British Film Institute in 2008, and was positively received by critics.
 Simon McCallum wrote, "A straightforward but beautifully realised tale of sexual jealousy, the film easily counters the entrenched criticism that British cinema in the silent era was staid, stagy and lacking emotion" and "(it) is perhaps most rewardingly viewed as a final, passionate cry in defence of the silent aesthetic in British cinema."
 Kehr noted that the film "(suggests) that there was more to the British silent cinema than the youthful works of Alfred Hitchcock" and that it "provides ample illustration of how elegantly and assuredly expressive silent film had become, and how hard it must have been to believe that this magnificent medium, then just over 30 years old, was doomed."